Arby's Classic releases 2022 field of teams - NewsBreak

 Gragson holds off hard-charging Jones to win Food City 300

-BRISTOL, Tenn. — Noah Gragson capped the NASCAR Xfinity Series regular season with his third straight win Friday night in the Food City 300 at Bristol Motor Speedway.
+BRISTOL — Noah Gragson capped off the NASCAR Xfinity Series regular season with his third straight win Friday night in the Food City 300 at Bristol Motor Speedway.
 Gragson, driver of the No. 9 JR Motorsports Chevrolet, stayed on the track and took the lead when the rest of the lead-lap cars went to pits with 23 laps to go.
-He held off a hard-charging Brandon Jones for his sixth victory of the season and 11th of his Xfinity career.
+He held off a hard-charging Brandon Jones for his second Bristol Xfinity win, his sixth victory of the season and the 11th of his career.

 Simpson has career night in Tribe's rout of Wolves